2023 Davis, California stabbings: Third attack

-Accused
+Perpetrator

 Carlos Reales Dominguez

 The suspect, 21-year-old Carlos Reales Dominguez, is accused of two murders and one attempted murder.
 He had previously attended UC Davis until being academically dismissed on April 25, 2023, two days before Breaux’s body was found.
+A student directory listed Dominguez as a sophomore studying biological sciences.
+Prior to that, he graduated from Castlemont High School in Oakland, California.

 On May 3, 2023, Dominguez was arrested and held without bail, having been spotted by at least 15 people who had called the police tip line and reported that he matched the widely-circulated description of the assailant.
 Dominguez was located by police in the vicinity of Sycamore Park, the location of the Abou Najm murder.
 He was wearing the same clothes from the night of the attack on Guillory, which helped bystanders identify him.
 He had a large knife in his possession at the time of the stop, and police said he also had wounds on his hands and wrists.

 During a competency hearing on July 27, 2023, a court-appointed psychologist described him as "a textbook example of schizophrenia".
 Dominguez was found incompetent to stand trial, and in September, he was moved to Atascadero State Hospital.
 His trial was placed on hold until he was treated and restored to competency.

 On December 20, 2023, Dominguez was declared competent to stand trial and returned to court on January 5, 2024.
 His trial was initially set to commence on June 18, 2024, but was later postponed to April 28, 2025, due to concerns about his mental fitness.

 On June 27, 2025, Dominguez's trial ended in a mistrial after jurors acquitted him of first-degree murder but failed to reach a unanimous verdict on the second-degree murder charges.
-A retrial is scheduled on January 20, 2026 for the unresolved charges, for which Dominguez cannot be retried for first-degree murder.
+A retrial was initially scheduled on January 20, 2026 for the unresolved charges, but was delayed to May due to family emergency of one of the prosecutors; the jury selection is set to begin on May 18.
+Dominguez cannot be retried for first-degree murder.

-A student directory listed Dominguez as a sophomore studying biological sciences.
-Prior to that, he graduated from Castlemont High School in Oakland, California.